logan-lieou/Googletest_Meson/README.md

+## Why I made This

+I searched the internet for long amounts of time to find various answers to parts of the problem scattered across random virus blogs, stack overflow, and the documentation so I made my own repo explaining how this works for anyone interested in not using CMake.

 ## Meson with Vim

 So essentially you can create a compile_commands.json and coc-vim will pick up that file and allow you to use external libraries in auto completion.